What Makes a Quality Backlink?

 But in the hands of a skilled SEO, that “hat” of a backlink has zero effect on its quality.

-In a perfect world, better links would always be more expensive and vice-versa.
+In a perfect world, high quality links would always be more expensive and low-quality links would be cheaper.
 In the real world, this isn’t so much the case.

-Higher prices does not always mean higher quality when you are buying links.
+Higher prices do not always mean higher quality when you are buying links.

 This is because link vendors do not always have control over the pricing for the site your link is placed on.
-Prices for guest posts, for example, are set by the site owners.
-You will have to make your own judgement as for if the link is worth it for you.
+Prices for a high quality backlink, such as Guest Post, are set by the site owners.
+When purchasing backlinks for link building, you will have to make your own judgment on if the link is worth it for you.